ScrimbaBootcamp/best-bank-app/README.md

 ## Steps to Begin this *Scrimba Bootcamp* Group Project:
 1. Form a group of 2-4 Bootcamp students, all of whom have completed all or most sections of Scrimba's ***React Basics*** module.
-2. Find a convenient time to meet online to discuss your ideas for extending the initial requirements for the *Best Bank* project.
+2. Find a convenient time to meet online to discuss your ideas for extending the initial requirements for the *BestBank* project.
 3. Before the meeting, group members should research some online banking apps, noting any UI layouts and features you like.
 4. During your group meeting, create a list of *all* the UI layout improvements you might make and new features you could add.
 5. Next, decide which layout and feature improvements should be included *ASAP* and which ones can be postponed until later.